 Creating your Own Signature Soup

-- Turn this soup into a filling noodle bowl by adding a 200g package of rice noodles or soba noodles to the soup pot for the final 10 minutes of cooking.
+- Noodle bowl: Turn this soup into a filling noodle bowl by adding a 200g package of rice noodles or buckwheat soba noodles to the soup pot for the final 10 minutes of cooking.

-- Not a fan of kimchi?
+- No kimchi: Not a fan of kimchi?
 Then use two cups of diced vegetables, adding them during the last 5 minutes of boiling.
 I recommend carrots, sweet peas and broccoli.

 Pork Belly Kimchi Soup

 This quick and easy pork belly kimchi soup is warming and delicious.
 It is perfect for a busy weeknight dinner.
-See the suggestions above for turning this soup into a keto-friendly soup or a noodle bowl.
+See the suggestions above for taking this simple recipe and turning it into a keto-friendly soup or a kid-friendly noodle bowl!

 - Prep Time: 10 minutes